YNAB tree logoAustralian flag

 While positive available amounts roll over to the new month, any negative available amounts (aka overspending) do not.
 YNAB accounts for overspending in previous months in one of two ways depending on whether you overspent with cash or credit.
 So here’s what that means in detail:

 Cash (red) overspending in a category will reduce the amount available in Ready to Assign (the big number at the top) in the current month.
-If you overspend by $50 on groceries, that amount will be deducted from your Ready to Assign balance in the new month.
+If you overspent by $50 on groceries, that amount will be deducted from your Ready to Assign balance in the new month.

 Remember, a core part of the YNAB Method is Give Every Dollar a Job!
 That means if you have any red overspending in your categories, that money is coming from somewhere else, so you can’t really trust your plan if you don’t handle that overspending.